 Benefits of Molded Pulp Packaging?

 Using molded pulp packaging has many advantages, including sustainability and cost-effectiveness.
 Here are the top benefits of molded fiber packaging:

 - Sustainable: As an eco-friendly solution, molded fiber is an excellent alternative to plastic packaging.
-Packaging constructed from recycled paper is 100% biodegradable, giving you peace of mind that your packaging is not going straight to a landfill.
-Molded pulp packaging, when created from recycled materials, such as post-consumer cardboard and newspaper, saves energy and raw materials.
+Packaging constructed from recycled paper is 100% biodegradable, giving you peace of mind that your packaging is not going straight to a landfill, and is cutting down on disposal costs.
+Molded pulp packaging, when created from recycled materials, such as post-consumer cardboard boxes and newspaper, saves energy and raw materials.

 - Saves time and money: Using molded pulp for shipping saves time and money by reducing labor costs due to ease of use.
 Our custom-molded fiber packaging solutions are a “drop and go,” solution to help save packaging time.
 All you have to do is insert the bottom piece, place your products into the mold and insert the top piece.
 Other packaging options take more time and are more hassle.
 For example, with bubble wrap, you have to measure and cut the wrap, individually wrap each product and secure the products in the box.
 Corrugated inserts also take time to put together to package products properly.